StratosNB/FitnessApp/README.md

 # BMI Calculator

-Xamarin app that calculates a person's **BMI** takin as parameters:
+Xamarin app that calculates a person's **BMI** taking as parameters:

 * Gender
 * Age